mdsufz/gSpreadComp/README.md

-## gSpreadComp: Prokaryotic Quantitative Risk Assessment, gene spread, and plasmid-mediated HGT
+## # gSpreadComp: Streamlining Microbial Community Analysis for Resistance, Virulence, and Plasmid-Mediated Spread

 <p align="center" width="100%">
 	<img width="30%" src="/gspreadcomp_logo_noback.png">
 </p>

-### Description
+### Overview

-`gSpreadComp` is a UNIX-based, modular bioinformatics tool designed for prokaryotic quantitative risk assessment, gene spread analysis, and evaluation of plasmid-mediated horizontal transmission to pathogens within microbial communities.
-It was designed to use sequence data to enhance the traditional quantitative microbial risk assessment (QMRA) models by offering more detailed and integrated analyses of microbial communities in the metagenomic era.
+gSpreadComp is a UNIX-based, modular bioinformatics toolkit designed to streamline comparative genomics for analyzing microbial communities.
+It integrates genome annotation, gene spread calculation, plasmid-mediated horizontal gene transfer (HGT) detection and resistance-virulence ranking within the analysed microbial community to help researchers identify potential resistance-virulence hotspots in complex microbial datasets.

-After installation, the user may want to check a detailed tutorial with example input and output data [here](usage_tutorial.md)
+> **TIP:** After installation, the user may want to check a detailed tutorial with example input and output data [here](usage_tutorial.md)

 ### Objectives and Features
-- **Six Integrated Modules**: Offers modules for taxonomy assignment, genome quality estimation, ARG annotation, plasmid/chromosome classification, virulence factor annotation, and in-depth downstream analysis, including target-based gene spread analysis and prokaryotic risk assessment.
+- **Six Integrated Modules**: Offers modules for taxonomy assignment, genome quality estimation, ARG annotation, plasmid/chromosome classification, virulence factor annotation, and in-depth downstream analysis, including target-based gene spread analysis and prokaryotic resistance-virulence ranking.
 - **Weighted Average Prevalence (WAP)**: Employs WAP for calculating the spread of target genes at different taxonomical levels or target groups, enabling refined analyses and interpretations of microbial communities.
-- **Reference Pathogen Identification**: Compares genomes to the NCBI pathogens database to identify reference pathogens and to determine the pathogenic risk factors.
+- **Reference Pathogen Identification**: Compares genomes to the NCBI pathogens database to create a resistance-virulence ranking within the community.
-- **Pathogenic Risk Assessment**: Utilizes the Technique for Order Preference by Similarity to Ideal Solution (TOPSIS) for quantifying pathogenic risk, considering target genes, virulence, and plasmid transmissibility potential.
 - **HTML Reporting**: Culminates in a structured HTML report after the complete downstream analysis, providing users with an overview of the results.

 ### Modular Approach and Flexibility
 `gSpreadComp`’s modular nature enables researchers to use the tool's main analysis and report generation steps independently or to integrate only specific pieces of `gSpreadComp` into their pipelines, providing flexibility and accommodating the varying software management needs of investigators.

+#### Using other annotation tools with gSpreadComp
+> **TIP:** Users can incorporate results from other annotation tools within gSpreadComp's workflow, provided the input is formatted according to gSpreadComp's specifications.
+This allows for the integration of preferred or specialized tools for specific steps (e.g., alternative ARG or plasmid detection methods) while still benefiting from gSpreadComp's downstream analysis capabilities.

+For the quality data it should look like: ___________ For the taxonomy data it should look like: ___________ For the gene annotation (e.g. ARGs) data it should look like: ___________ For the plasmid identification data it should look like: ___________

 ### Comprehensive Workflow
-`gSpreadComp` amalgamates genome annotation, normalization, and sequence comparison in a unified approach, systematically quantifying gene spread and integrating plasmid-mediated gene transfer annotation with the whole microbiome community in a genome-reference independent manner and furnishing a sophisticated QMRA metric.

 ![ScreenShot](/test_data/01_Kasmanas_gSpread_Fig_1.png)

+gSpreadComp consists of the following modules:

+1. **Taxonomy Assignment**: Uses [GTDBtk v2](https://academic.oup.com/bioinformatics/article/38/23/5315/6758240) for taxonomic classification.
+2. **Genome Quality Estimation**: Employs [CheckM](https://genome.cshlp.org/content/25/7/1043) for assessing genome completeness and contamination.
+3. **ARG Annotation**: Utilizes [DeepARG](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-018-0401-z) for antimicrobial resistance gene prediction.
+4. **Plasmid Classification**: Implements [Plasflow](https://academic.oup.com/nar/article/46/6/e35/4807335) for plasmid sequence identification.
+5. **Virulence Factor Annotation**: Annotates virulence factors using the [Victors](https://academic.oup.com/nar/article/47/D1/D693/5144967?login=false) and/or [VFDB](http://www.mgc.ac.cn/VFs/main.htm) databases.
+6. **Downstream Analysis**: Performs gene spread analysis, resistance-virulence ranking, and potential plasmid-mediated HGT detection.

 # Requirements